 Sophie Anderson will be at Malvern on September 19th.
-Sophie’s book ‘The House With Chicken Legs’ has been nominated for the Carnegie Medal.
+Sophie’s book ‘The House With Chicken Legs’ was shortlisted this year’s for the Carnegie Medal.

 Her new book ‘The Girl Who Speaks Bear’ will be published on 5th September.

 They call me Yanka the Bear.
 Not because of where I was found – only a few people know about that.
 They call me Yanka the Bear because I am so big and strong.